mgeraci/auto-hud/README.md

 # Auto HUD
-Auto HUD is an application to power a heads up display meant for mounting behind a 2-way mirror.
+Auto HUD is a web application to power a Heads Up Display meant for mounting behind a 2-way mirror.
 It's `auto` because bumping a version number on the server will trigger a client-side refresh (so you don't have to go fetch your display from behind the mirror and hit "refresh").

-The server is written with python and flask, and the client is written with Sass and CoffeeScript, with Underscore templating.
+The server is written in python with flask, and the client is written in Sass and CoffeeScript, with Underscore templating.

-This project was inspired by Hannah Mittelstaedt's awesome [HomeMirror](https://github.com/HannahMitt/HomeMirror).
+This project was inspired by Hannah Mittelstaedt's lovely [HomeMirror](https://github.com/HannahMitt/HomeMirror).

 ![The finished product](https://raw.githubusercontent.com/mgeraci/auto-hud/master/photos/8_small.jpg)

+Current display modules include:
+* Time and date
+* Weather overview for today and tomorrow
+* Birthdays
+* Chores and reminders
+* Subway status
+* Notification if the server goes down

 ## Contents
 * [Running the app](#running-the-app)